Brindley: History

-In medieval times Brindley township and the Norman landowners that took its name were called: Burndelegh, Birnedelegh, Burendeleg, Brundelegh, Brundeley, Brundylegh and later in Tudor times until the 18th century, 'Brundley', eventually evolving to the modern Brindley.
+In medieval times Brindley township and the Norman landowners that took its name were called Burndelegh, Birnedelegh, Burendeleg, Brundelegh, Brundeley, Brundylegh and later in Tudor times until the 18th century, 'Brundley', eventually evolving to the modern Brindley.

-Earlier, in c1272 a marriage was arranged to unite two Norman families.
+Earlier, in c.1272 a marriage was arranged to unite two Norman families.
 Gilbert de Stoke, son of Randle (Ranulphus) de Praers, was betrothed to Isolda de Brereton, daughter of Sir Ralph Brereton.
 As part of Isolda's marriage settlement, land at Brundelegh (Brindley), was given to Gilbert.
 Their first son decided to call himself Brundelegh de Brundeley (Brindley) after the land that he had inherited.

-In 1288 a trespass case in which Philip Russell sued William de Bulkelegh and Richard de Burndelegh and William son of Matilda de Stok.
-Also 'Birndelegh' when Richard the clerk of that place failed to prosecute William de Spurstow that same year.
-The same source – The County Court Rolls – also state that the Burland family had lands in Burndelegh.
+In 1288, Philip Russell sued William de Bulkelegh, Richard de Burndelegh and William, son of Matilda de Stok, in a trespass case.
+This also ended up including 'Birndelegh', when Richard the clerk of that place failed to prosecute William de Spurstow that same year.
+The same source – The County Court Rolls – also stated that the Burland family had lands in Burndelegh.